NSJ021/Ease-Of-Mind-Website/README.md

 <img src="/assets/images/desktop-wireframe.png" alt="Desktop Wireframe image of the design of the website">
 <br>

+### HTML & CSS Layout

+For the creation of both index.html and style.css, the HTML was structured using some semantic elements such as header, section and footer.
+Comments were used to symbolise the beginning and end of each key section.

+Style.css was formatted to match the layout of index.html in terms of structure.
+All variables and general styles are towards the top of the file, followed by a commented section for each main section of the HTML.

 ### Accessibility Considerations
-With regard to accessibilty a variety of topics need to be considered, some of these are colour contrast, having alt text for images and readable fonts.
+With regard to accessibility a variety of topics need to be considered, some of these are colour contrast, having alt text for images and readable fonts.

 ### Colour Scheme and Font Choices